FAForever/faf-rust-replayserver/docs/architecture.rst

 * For every writer connection, a writer replay is created which holds replay data and information on its progress and delayed position.
 A task reads data from the connection and appends it to the writer replay.
-At the same time, the same task periodically calculates writer replay's delayed position and calls the merge strategy to react to replay's new data.
+At the same time, the same task periodically calculates writer replay's data position from some time ago and calls the merge strategy to react to replay's new data.
 * The merge strategy holds references to writer replays, which it shares with the above tasks.
 It's periodically woken up to react to changes to writer replays, merging them into a canonical merged replay.